act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 ## Accessibility Support

-Older browsers do not support fallback roles.
-If multiple values are used in the role attribute, the attribute is ignored.
+Older browsers do not support more than one token in the value for a role attribute.
+If multiple values are used in the role attribute, the attribute is ignored in these browsers.

-At the moment, none of the major assistive technologies support all `[WAI-ARIA 1.1 roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization)`.
+**Note:** Having a whitespace separated list of more than one token in the value of the role attribute is used for what is known as `fallback roles`.
+If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role](#semantic-role) of the element, and so forth.

 ## Background